yaacov/rag-chat-interface/README.md

 ## Local AI models

-The system uses the following model configurations:
+The system uses the following model configurations by default:
 - LLM Model: `ibm-granite/granite-3.1-2b-instruct`
 - Embedding Model: `ibm-granite/granite-embedding-30m-english`

+You can configure different models based on your needs:
+- Smaller models for faster responses and lower resource usage
+- Larger models for higher quality responses when compute resources are available
+- Balance between model size and performance based on your hardware capabilities

 ## License